sal55/langs/bb.md

 This imports bignum.exp, and automatically adds bignum.dll to the list of external libraries.
 If 'import bignum' was used instead, it would just build the library implementation bignum.m as part of the application.

-he new option -docs would produce a text file (eg. bignum.txt) containing all the exported functions plus their doc-strings.
+The new option -docs would produce a text file (eg. bignum.txt) containing all the exported functions plus their doc-strings.
 So a function like:
 ````
 # One
 function func(int a,b,c)int =